ibm-cloud-docs/databases-for-mysql/howto-provisioning.md

 {: #service_details}
 {: ui}

-- **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
+- **Service name:** The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
-- **Resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
+- **Resource group:** If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
 Otherwise, you can leave it at default.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs).
-- **Location** - The deployment's public cloud region or Satellite location.
+- **Location:** The deployment's public cloud region or Satellite location.

 ### Hosting model
 {: #hosting_model}